On the Uniform Computational Content of Computability Theory: Introduction

 The most basic part of computability theory is fully constructive and computable, but as soon as the theory advances to non-trivial existence results it becomes increasingly non-constructive.
-The purpose of this study is to characterize the exact amount of non-constructivity, or the uniform computational content of this theory in terms of the Weihrauch lattice.
+The purpose of this study is to characterize the exact amount of constructivity (which corresponds to the uniform computational content) of computability theory in terms of the Weihrauch lattice.
 In particular, we study the following theorems from computability theory:

-\begin{enumerate} \item The Kleene-Post Theorem $\KPT$, \item Friedberg's Jump Inversion Theorem $\JIT$, \item The Low Basis Theorem of Jockusch and Soare $\LBT$. \end{enumerate}
+\begin{enumerate} \item the Kleene-Post theorem $\KPT$, \item Friedberg's jump inversion theorem $\JIT$, \item the low basis theorem of Jockusch and Soare $\LBT$. \end{enumerate}

-It turns out that almost all theorems of computability theory that we have studied are {\em indiscriminative} --they do not even compute binary choice-- with the notable exception of the Low Basis Theorem.
+It turns out that almost all theorems of computability theory that we have studied---with the notable exception of the low basis theorem--- are {\em indiscriminative}: they do not even compute binary choice.
 As a consequence of this, a large part of computability theory cannot have any direct implications on more classical mathematics, such as the part of analysis discussed above.
 More precisely, no indiscriminative theorem computes any discriminative theorem; that is, if $A$ is discriminative and $B$ is indiscriminative, then $A$ is not Weihrauch reducible to $B$.
 Of course, this does not mean that computability theory is not useful in analysis, it only means that some typical theorems in analysis cannot be a {\em direct consequence} (in the sense made precise by Weihrauch reducibility) of a typical theorem in computability theory.

-The exception in the part of computability theory that we have looked at is the Low Basis Theorem, and this may explain why this theorem has been considered as a particularly applicable theorem within computability theory.
-For instance, Barry Cooper writes of the Low Basis Theorem \cite[Page 330]{Coo04}: \begin{quotation} ``Here is our most useful basis, proved by Jockusch and Soare around 1972.
+The one exception in the computability theory that we have considered is the low basis theorem, and this may explain why this theorem has been considered as a particularly applicable theorem within computability theory.
+For instance, Barry Cooper writes of the low basis theorem \cite[Page 330]{Coo04}: \begin{quotation} ``Here is our most useful basis, proved by Jockusch and Soare around 1972.
 You often come across applications of it in the most unexpected places." \end{quotation} We identify one common topological reason behind the fact that large parts of computability theory are indiscriminative: the corresponding theorems are densely realized in the sense that for-all-exists statements of the form